bafyle/Facepage/README.md

 Starting development server at http://127.0.0.1:8000/ Quit the server with CTRL-BREAK.
 ~~~
-Simply by holding CTRL and clicking that link, your main browser will open with the login page
+Go to https://127.0.0.1:8000/ and the login page will be there waiting for you

 ## User interactions
 users can: